 For mitigating the potential traffic noise impact, it is recommended to adopt acoustic windows at the affected façades of the noise sensitive receivers.
+Relevant details of the glass panes for all windows (and any doors leading outdoors) in all noise sensitive rooms within the development will be advised in the NIA report submitted at a later stage of the project.
 With this recommended measure in place, no adverse road traffic noise impacts are anticipated.